xolvio/qualityfaster/README.md

 npm run watch:end-to-end
 ```

-You can also start all the modes in one terminal, but be warned that this can get noisy:
+You can also start all the modes in one terminal, but be warned that the terminal output can get noisy:
 ```bash
 npm run watch
 ```